bombasticSlacks/Aspirant/Game/Diviner.md

 ### Advanced
 #### Expert Divination
 If your character has [Amateur Divination](#Amateur%20Divination) training, your character can perform [Ritual](Ritual) to:

-See into the future what may happen, see into the past what has happened.
+* See into the future what may happen.
+* See into the past what has happened.

 #### Oracle
 During [Meditate](Telling-The-Story#Meditate) roll 2d6.
 At any point before the next meditation, you may choose to have any skill test use that roll result.